 “Come, let’s end your suffering,” Xer’Thraxis said, swinging this polearm toward me.

 I roared.
 Surfal had been my horse for years now.
-I was going to lose him to this demonic creature?
+I was going to lose him to this mechanical creature?
 After I had lost everything else?
 No. I wouldn’t lose anymore.
 I had to draw the line.
 I had to fight.

-I felt my body heating up, as though every single piece of my being churned out fire.
-I summoned my greatest power and the demon was suddenly battered with fire balls, burning cinders, and electrical energy that sparked and ignited the ground beneath its feet.
+I felt my body heating up, as though every single piece of my being burned with magical energy.
+I summoned my greatest power and the Yunai was suddenly battered with a wave of flame, burning cinders, and even a blue electrical energy that sparked and ignited the ground beneath its feet.

-He growled in pain, probably not expecting such an overwhelming attack from one small soldier, but with a sudden motion, he snapped out mechanical wings that flapped so hard it blew back my magic.
+He growled, probably not expecting such an overwhelming attack from one small soldier, but with a sudden motion, he snapped out mechanical wings that flapped so hard it blew back my magic.